Public voting is now open for the FOOH Awards! Have your say on the final winners.

 Focusing on the Action

-Although cinematographers on FOOH productions typically use wide-angle lenses with smaller apertures, which significantly reduce the issue of out-of-focus blurring, it’s still important to carefully consider the position of the focal point to ensure that the space of the action - whether live, virtual or both - remains in focus for optimal sharpness.
+While cinematographers on FOOH productions typically use wide-angle lenses with smaller apertures (which significantly reduce the issue of out-of-focus blurring), it’s still important to give careful thought to the position of the focal point to ensure that the space of the action - live, virtual or both - remains in focus for optimal sharpness.
 This consideration is unavoidable when telephoto lenses are used.

 Environment & Real-World Elements